 - Scatter these pet and wildlife friendly snail bait pellets along the bottom of the walls around your house.
 Iron phosphate baits like this one are safer to use and better for the environment than those made with metaldehyde.
 The bait takes 3 – 6 days to kill the snails, so they might still get a way up the wall before dying and falling off.
 But at least they won’t poison any birds or scavengers that eat them when they’re dead.

 - If you have time, check your wall daily and simply pick off any snails you see crawling up.
 The best time to look for snails is after sunset and after rainfall.
-Throw the snails on the ground and stand on them or crush them with a rock.
-An alternative is to throw them into a bucket of soapy water to drown them.
+Click here to find out what to do with snails collected from your yard.

 - To stop snails from getting up your wall, mix this 100% petroleum jelly with a lot of table salt.
 Apply a thick strip of this mixture near the bottom of the wall.
 Snails will struggle to cross the sticky strip and if they try, the salt should quickly dehydrate and kill them.